mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/03-the-query-builder.md

 | The Count of Monte Cristo | 2 hr 11 min | Adventure |
 | On the Rocks | 1 hr 37 min | Comedy, Drama |

-The user applies an aggregation of "Movie Title" by first letter.
+The user applies a summary of "Movie Title" by first letter.
 The resultant output will be:

 | Movie Title (First Letter) | Runtime | Genres |
 |-|-|-|